Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     2. Optionally upload key file, if required,
     3. Upload the .m3u8.

-    If there is a problem with any of the Steps, retry them.
+    If there is a problem with any of the steps, retry.
-    Do not proceed to Step 3 until Step 1 succeeds or times out as described in common failure behaviors above.
-Failed uploads MUST result in a stream manifest Discontinuity per [[!RFC8216]].
+    Do not proceed to step 3 until step 1 succeeds or times out as described in common failure behaviors above.
+Failed uploads MUST result in a stream manifest discontinuity per [[!RFC8216]].

    ### Encryption ###{#HLS_Ingest_Encryption}